Altruism: Examples of How Wild Animals Care for Their Own and Others

 Here are 10 examples that illustrate this surprisingly common attribute.

-1. Elephants That Care and Grieve
+1. Altruism In Elephants That Care and Grieve

 Elephants have the longest gestation time of any land animal -22 months - meaning that the bond between mother and baby is particularly strong.
 Experienced mothers in a herd often show care and concern for new mothers who need extra help with their babies.
 The veterans will take turns looking after the new baby, guiding it with their sensitive trunks, giving time for the new mother to gain energy so she has enough quality milk for her offspring.